ASPP/pelita/doc/source/rules.rst

 are awarded for eating an opponent.

-**Observations**: Bots can only observe an opponent’s exact position, if they or their teammate are within 5 squares of the opponent bot.
-If they are further away, the opponent’s positions are noised.
+**Observations**: Bots can only observe an opponent’s exact position, if they or their teammate are within 5 squares of the opponent bot (in Manhattan distance, see :ref:`maze_distances`).
+If they are further away, the opponent’s positions are noised (see :ref:`noisy_positions`).

 **Timeout**: each Player only has 3 seconds to return a valid move.
 If it doesn’t, a random move is executed and all later return values are